l-mb/l-mb.github.io/content/pages/about.md

 "keep politics out of tech" to be deeply flawed, misguided, and something usually only very privileged people can afford.

-## Feedback appreciated!

-Feedback on factual inaccuracies on this site is as appreciated as are suggestions for further material or directions to look into.

-For public discourse, consider [my Mastodon profile](https://mastodon.online/@larsmb) on the Fediverse.

-I would like to *specifically* express my appreciation for feedback that shows gaps in my articles as they relate to Diversity and Inclusion.
-While I strive to make that a priority, I have sometimes found that - as a non-native speaker in particular who has learned certain words as technical terminology only - I was not aware that certain choices were exclusionary or discriminatory.

 # About Me

 My name is Lars Marowsky-Brée, and I have been dabbling with computers